DIBSMethodsMeetings/dibsmethodsmeetings.github.io/_posts/2024-08-08-ordered-beta.md

 responses”).
 Finally, it cannot account for the skew in the data, which is typical in the presence of ceiling effects.

-All of these things might sounds like overly-specific complaints.
+All of these things might sound like overly-specific complaints.
 After all, the normal distribution correctly estimates the mean and variance of the data, which is usually enough for most purposes.
 But these problems manifest when performing statistical inference: **even if your